5 Best Nike Hiit Shoes in 2024

 If you need shoes that can handle the heat of punishing workouts, the Nike HIIT shoes will definitely fit the bill.
 The intense nature of this cardiovascular training regimen pushes your body to the limits.
 That’s why you need the right footwear that’s specifically built for this purpose.

 With so many great options available, picking the ideal shoes that suit you best can be confusing.
-To help you with that, we bought and tested Nike HIIT shoes in the market.
+To help you with that, we personally bought and tested Nike HIIT shoes.
 We scrutinized every little detail we could find about the shoes, whether during HIIT exercises or while testing them in the lab.
 Check out our top picks.

 How we test training shoes

-To make our recommendations, we put in hours of work to wear test the shoes in the field and inside the gym.
+To make our recommendations, we put in hours of work to test the shoes in the lab and in the gym.
 We also take the time to double-check the quality of materials and technologies integrated into the shoes.
 Here’s exactly how we approach our selection process:

-- We purchase HIIT shoes from Nike from our own savings.
-This ensures our 100% objectivity when writing our reviews for all the shoes.
+- We purchase HIIT shoes from Nike using our own money.
+This ensures our 100% objectivity.

-- We clock up around 10-20 hours for each model using it for HIIT-style training sessions, which usually include sprinting, jumping rope, box jumps or burpees, and weight lifting.
-We take note of the shoes’ cushioning, support, traction, durability, et cetera.
+- We clock up around 10-20 hours for each model when testing it during HIIT-style training sessions, which usually include sprinting, jumping rope, box jumps or burpees, and weight lifting.
+We take note of the shoes’ cushioning, support, traction, durability.

 Best Nike HIIT shoes overall